saberSakin/PatientHealthMonitoringSystem/README.md

 # PatientHealthMonitoringSystem

 health-E is a smart patient heath monitoring system.
 This project is both hardware and software based.
+The hardware part uses ESP32, 0.96" OLED Display, MAX30100 Pulse Oximeter, DHT11 Humidity and Temperature Sensor and DS18b20 Temperature Sensor to measure patients BPM, SpO2, body-temperature, room humidity and temperature.
+The system stores the data in firebase.
+Blynk is used to monitor the realtime data in blynk app and web dashboard.
+A custom website is made for monitoring the realtime data changes and it also shows the realtime changes in graph.
+Previous range of data can also be seen as a graph and downloaded as excel file.
+HTML, CSS and Javascript is used to make the website.